IghodaloEllis/FallBack/README.md

 # FallBack
 This script will send an email to a selected email address if the user doesn't login for 3 years.
+I made this will the help of AI, AI is F*Cking fast, and I've been suffering.

 ## key points: